DiorAdam/RISC_V_control-/README.md

 # RISC V Processor

-This project is an implementation of the RISCV instruction set architecture in VHDL.
+This project is an implementation of the RISCV instruction set architecture.
 It contains the following instructions :

 ----------------------------------------------------------------------------------------